Chhipa Welfare Association: Chhipa Jhoola

+Chhipa Dastarkhwan

+The organization has established the advanced Chhipa Kitchen, which features a fully automatic bread-baking plant operating 24/7.

 Sacrificial animals

 The ambulance centers also accept animals that have been sacrificed on the occasion of a child's birth (Aqiqah) or as other forms of voluntary charity (Sadaqah).
 These sacrifices are prepared as food for people with low-income.